waldur/waldur-docs/docs/admin-guide/mastermind-configuration/configuration-guide.md

 The userinfo endpoint returns standard claims about the authenticated user, and is protected by a bearer token.

-### REMOTE_EDUTEAMS_ACCESS_TOKEN

-Type: str

-Token is used to authenticate against user info endpoint.

 ### REMOTE_EDUTEAMS_CLIENT_ID

 Type: str